 - Recruit up-and-coming aerospace engineers at one of our career events...or mentor an AE student who is entering the workforce.

-- Join us for the Brown Bag Lunch series -- every Friday during the academic year -- to hear about the research our students are doing.
+- Join us for the Brown Bag Lunch series - hear directly from the students who are doing research.

 - Be an expert judge for our annual Capstone Design Competition - one of the most revered in the nation.